 The index() function can give you the index of a specified element.
 Works for both tuples and lists.

-There are a lot of other functions that can be used to make working with lists very easy.
+There are a lot of other functions that we can use to make working with lists very easy.
 Assume an existing list food = [“apple”,”onion”,”milk”].
-The following functions can be used.
+We can use the following functions.

 |remove||foods.remove(“milk”)||Removes element with value milk.|